 Reporting funeral expenses on Form 706

 If you administer an estate you use Form 706, United States Estate (and Generation Skipping Transfer) Tax Return, to calculate the estate's tax liability.
 To report funeral expenses, you must complete Schedule J, Funeral Expenses and Expenses Incurred in Administering Property Subject to Claims, which is attached to Form 706.
-On this schedule, you should itemize the funeral expenses on Line 1 of Section A and enter the total under Total funeral expenses.
+On this schedule, you should itemize the funeral expenses and enter the total under Total funeral expenses.

 Accounting for reimbursed expenses